College in High School Statistics

 - You must be responsible for picking up and disposing of your own trash.

 - I prefer that you use the restroom during free periods or between classes.
-However, if an emergency arises, please inform me that you need to be excused and take the hall pass.
+However, if an emergency arises, please excuse yourself.

 The items included on this syllabus are subject to change at my discretion.
 If you have any questions or concerns, please don’t hesitate to…

-· See me after class or in the Resource Center.
+- See me during Academic Resource Time or in the Resource Center.